EU is 'foe', as Trump seeks to make friends with Putin

 "The European Union is a foe, what they do to us in trade.
 Now, you wouldn't think [it] of the European Union, but they're a foe," he said.

-"In a trade sense, they've really taken advantage of us, and many of those countries are in Nato and they weren't paying their bills," he added.
+"In a trade sense, they've really taken advantage of us," he added.

-The US state department would also impose sanctions on any EU firms doing business with Iran, the NBC network reported the same day.

-"We will seek to provide unprecedented financial pressure on the Iranian regime," the department said in a letter, after Trump walked away from an EU-brokered deal on Iran nuclear arms control.

-"It's critical that the leaders of the US and Russia engage on important matters," the department added on Monday, as Trump landed in Helsinki for his tete-a-tete with the Russian chief.
+On the other hand, it was "critical that the leaders of the US and Russia engage on important matters," the US state department said on Monday, as Trump landed in Helsinki for his tete-a-tete with the Russian chief.

 "Congratulations to president Putin and Russia for putting on a truly great World Cup tournament - one of the best ever!," Trump said on Twitter.